tamarin-prover/tamarin-prover/src/006_property-specification.md

 ### OnlyOnce ###

-If you have a rule that should only be executed once, put `OnlyOnce()` as an action fact for that rule and add this axiom:
+If you have a rule that should only be executed once, put `OnlyOnce()` as an action fact for that rule and add this restriction:

 ```
-axiom OnlyOnce:
+restriction OnlyOnce:
   "All #i #j.
 OnlyOnce()@#i & OnlyOnce()@#j ==> #i = #j"
 ```